 In Canada, wildlife comfortably outnumbers people.
-With so many creatures roaming the wilds, it may come as no surprise that Canada is home to 60% of the world’s entire bear population.
 Of all the outdoor activities that Canada offers, bear watching is one of the best and most rewarding experiences.
 There are many opportunities to spot native bears, particularly if you know where to look.
 While most people will only ever dream of getting up close and personal with these wild animals, in many parts of Canada, big bears are a part of everyday life.
 Here, our Canada Specialist Paul shares his inside knowledge on bear watching in Canada.

 The grizzly bear is a subspecies of the brown bear and takes its name from the fuzzy appearance created by the white tips on its fur.
 They live in a vast area stretching through Russia, Asia, Europe and into North America, but one of the best places to see the grizzly bear is in the Great Bear Rainforest of British Columbia.
 The best time to visit is from late August to early October, during the salmon run, although sightings from May onwards are possible.
 Solitary in nature, grizzly bears like to keep a low profile, making them difficult but very rewarding to spot in the wild.